User guide

 Three Summit Goals, three time horizons.
 Same step, very different summits:

-- Catherine (Career): "By 2030 I will have led ClimateOS to Series C at €200M valuation, with 200 staff and measurable carbon-removal impact across 30 enterprise customers."
+- Catherine (illustrative) (Career): "By 2030 I will have led CareLoop to Series C at €200M valuation, with 200 staff and measurable patient-outcome impact across 30 enterprise customers."

-The summit is named, dated, and big enough to flinch.
+The summit is named, dated, and big enough to feel uncomfortable.
 Notice that Catherine's is 4 years out (she's 45, the next chapter is closer); Maya and David's are ~9 years out.
 The horizon is yours to choose.

 The Goal Cascade in action.
 Five nested cadences, each one inheriting focus from the level above.